Master Plan Grant

 CTC 97 to 110 50% of master planning cost, capped at $50,000

-Need indicator Level of funding
+Need indicator (CTC) Level of funding

 CTC of 96 and below 75% of assessment and design cost, capped at $37,500